awsdocs/amazon-lumberyard-user-guide/doc_source/component-navigation.md

 Creates a pathfinding request to navigate toward the specified entity\.

 **Parameters**
-`EntityId` – ID of the entity toward to which you want to navigate\.
+`EntityId` – ID of the entity toward which you want to navigate\.

+**Return**
+A unique identifier for the pathfinding request\.

+**Scriptable**
+Yes

+### FindPathToPosition<a name="navigation-ebus-findpathtoposition"></a>

+Creates a pathfinding request to navigate towards the specified world position\.
+Note that while this may seem like the obvious simple choice for pathing, it is often more useful to use FindPathToEntity with a dummy entity because then the pathing will automatically update if you move the dummy entity to a new location before pathing is complete\.

+**Parameters**
+`Destination` – World position you want to navigate to\.

 **Return**
 A unique identifier for the pathfinding request\.